QuickTapSurvey/api-samples/README.md

  This repository contains helper libraries and sample code in various programming languages that allow our customers to connect to our API in seconds without having to write most of the standard boiler plate code.
 These libraries have been designed to work on OSX and Linux operating systems.

- IMPORTANT: These helper libraries and sample code or "sofware" is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.
+ IMPORTANT: These helper libraries and sample code or "Sofware" is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.
- In no event shall QuickTapSurvey or TabbleDabble Inc. be liable for any claim, damages or other liability, whether in an action or contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the software.
+ In no event shall QuickTapSurvey or TabbleDabble Inc. be liable for any claim, damages or other liability, whether in an action or contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the Software.
+The Software may be used for any purpose, including paid-services, without any royalties.
 Use this software at your own risk.

 The help library files for the following programming languages are within their respectively named folders in the root folder:
 - [PHP](https://github.com/QuickTapSurvey/api-samples/tree/master/PHP)